eclipse-sumo/sumo/docs/web/docs/Tutorials/Manhattan.md

 available road space for vehicle insertions.
 If the number of vehicles is large with respect to the network size, it may take a few simulation steps before all vehicles have entered the network.

+## Making vehicles run forever

+Using JTRRouter, routes of arbitrary length can be generated.
+However, vehicles will eventually reach the end of their route and exit the simulation.
+To avoid this, the tool [generateContinuousRerouters.py](../Tools/Misc.md#generatecontinuousrerouterspy) can be used.